Civil defense siren: Turkey

+United Arab Emirates

+The United Arab Emirates uses an integrated national Early Warning System (EWS) which was developed in 2017 and utilizes a network of cell broadcast, variable-message signs on roads, radio alerts, television alerts, and loudspeakers in mosque minarets as sirens.
+The warning system is managed by the National Emergency Crisis and Disaster Management Authority (NCEMA) and is used to warn the public during times of an emergency or a disaster.

 Asia

 The People's Republic of China

 China has sirens located in most cities and towns, particularly those located in or near disputed territories.
 If the state declares a state of emergency due to attacks or invasion, or when there is a very high risk of military conflict, sirens will warn the public of possible attacks or invasion.
 The sirens are controlled by the People's Liberation Army.

 There are annual or semi-annual test runs, often occurring on commemorative dates that are associated with the Second Sino-Japanese War.
 For example, Nanjing annually tests air raid sirens at 10 a.m. on 13 December, followed by a moment of silence to commemorate the Nanking Massacre.
 There have also been some commemorative tests during the memorial periods of major disasters, such as on 19 May 2008 in memory of victims of the 2008 Sichuan Earthquake.

-The air raid warning comes in 3 types:
+The air raid warning comes in three types: